WOEX: Switch to news/talk

 Just 6 months after the launch of "96 Rock", on August 19, 2011, at 5 a.m., after playing "Sad but True" by Metallica, WHTQ flipped to a simulcast of co-owned news/talk-formatted WDBO.
 The change followed a decrease in WHTQ's ratings, and a decision to give WDBO's talk format a wider audience by putting it on the powerful 100,000 watt FM signal, which switched its call sign to WDBO-FM.
 The rock format at first continued on the station's HD Radio signal, 96.5-HD2, for a few months after the switch before being discontinued altogether.

-WDBO-AM-FM branded itself as FM-96.5 News-Talk WDBO for much of 2012, to emphasize its new availability on FM radio.
+WDBO-AM-FM branded itself as "FM-96.5 News-Talk WDBO" for much of 2012, to emphasize its new availability on FM radio.

 Programming changes occurred in October 2012, when Clark Howard rejoined the station's lineup after an absence of several years.
-The Neal Boortz Show was shortened to two hours and aired from 9 a.m.-11 a.m., which pushed up the local Mel Robbins Show to the 11 a.m.-1 p.m. timeslot.
+The Neal Boortz Show was shortened to two hours and aired from 9 a.m. to 11 a.m., which pushed up the local Mel Robbins Show to the 11 a.m.-1 p.m. timeslot.
 These moves coincided with a change in branding to NewsTalk 96.5 WDBO.

 Shortly afterward, on November 12, 2012, the news/talk format became FM-only, as WDBO relaunched as a sports radio station affiliated with ESPN Radio.
 WDBO became the flagship station for the Orlando Magic Radio Network, with WDBO-FM also simulcasting the games.

 On April 29, 2013, sweeping changes were made to the station as it was rebranded News 96.5: "Orlando′s New 24-Hour News, Weather and Traffic."
 From then until 2015, all on-air references to the call sign WDBO were dropped, aside from hourly IDs.
 The call letters were slowly re-integrated into the branding over the months of October and November 2015.

 A weekday segment known as "The Three Big Things You Need to Know" was introduced at approximately :15 and :45 past the hour.
 In addition, Orlando Magic games were heard on the AM station only, and news hours were added at noon and 6 p.m.
 In 2015, the station added Dana Loesch's syndicated talk show to the lineup.